anges-ai/mime-files-reader/README.md

 4.  **Modularity and Reusability:** The `mime-reader-mcp-server` can be run as a standalone service.
 Multiple different agents or applications can then connect to it via MCP to leverage its file-reading capabilities without each needing to implement the Google AI interaction logic themselves.

+5.  **YouTube Video Analysis:** Agents can analyze YouTube videos directly by providing URLs instead of requiring local video downloads.
+For example, an agent could process "Summarize the key points from this educational video at https://www.youtube.com/watch?v=abc123" or "What programming concepts are explained in https://youtu.be/def456?"
+This enables agents to incorporate video content analysis into their workflows seamlessly.

+6.  **Cross-Media Content Analysis:** Agents can compare and analyze information across different media types in a single tool call, such as "Compare the research findings in this PDF report with the explanations in this YouTube lecture" by providing both local PDF paths and YouTube URLs to the same `read_files` call.
 By providing this functionality via MCP, `MimeFilesReader` becomes a powerful, reusable component in the growing ecosystem of AI agents and tools.

 ## Contributing